 Educational institutions | Universities, coding boot camps, research institutions | Accessible tools that are also powerful enough for complex research and development |

-The best tool depends on your specific needs and project type.
-For comprehensive project management, consider platforms like monday dev.
+No single tool is universally "best" — the ideal choice depends on your team's workflow, tech stack, and business needs.
+For comprehensive project management, consider platforms like monday dev or Jira.
 For version control, GitHub or Bitbucket are popular.
-IDEs like Visual Studio Code excel in coding.
+For coding, Visual Studio Code and JetBrains IDEs dominate.
+For AI code assistance, Copilot leads in 2025.
 Often, a combination of tools creates the most effective development environment.

 What should I look for in a software development tool?